 Where the Claim is Being Filed

-Settlement success can vary by place, so you may have to file a claim in a completely different state in order to receive the optimal outcome.
+The success of mesothelioma settlements can vary by place, so you may have to file a claim in a completely different state in order to receive the optimal outcome.

-A positive mesothelioma diagnosis can cause emotional distress to the patient and their families.
+A positive diagnosis can cause emotional distress to the patient and their families.